AsclepiusInformatica/breaking-news/Breaking-News-drafts/Breaking-News-4-Real-News-Is-Fake-News.md

 <div><cite>&mdash;Scott R. Maier, <a href="https://www.researchgate.net/publication/241655705_Accuracy_Matters_A_Cross-Market_Assessment_of_Newspaper_Error_and_Credibility">"Accuracy Matters: A Cross-Market Assessment of Newspaper Error and Credibility"</a> (PDF, 2005)</cite></div>
 </blockquote>

 People told the <a href="https://www.americanpressinstitute.org/publications/reports/survey-research/trust-news/">Media Insight Project</a> "accuracy is a critical reason they trust a news source."
 But <a href="https://www.poynter.org/2012/new-study-shows-how-newspaper-inaccuracies-transcend-journalism-cultures-national-borders/176273/">studies by Scott Maier</a>, of the University of Oregon (Go, Ducks!), show accuracy is not the media's strong suite.
-Even when readers report errors, editors stick to their inaccurate stories.

 <blockquote>

 News errors rarely are corrected.
 In a study I did of factual errors reported to 10 daily newspapers, I found that nearly all &mdash; 97 percent &mdash; went uncorrected.
 Nevertheless, survey research indicates the majority of U.S. newspaper editors and reporters believe that a correction "always" follows a detected error.
 This level of faith is not widely shared by newspaper readers.
 <div><cite>&mdash;Scott R. Maier, <a href="http://niemanreports.org/articles/confessing-errors-in-a-digital-age/">"Confessing Errors in a Digital Age"</a> (2009)</cite></div>
 </blockquote>